marlev/shootitlive_wp/README.md

 Shootitlive WordPress plugin
 ==============

-This is a plugin to simplify embedding Shootitlive projects in WordPress.
-When writing a new post in WordPress you will have access to a dropdown list with your Shootitlive project to quickly embed.
+This is a plugin to simplify embedding Shootitlive projects or videos in WordPress.
+When writing a new post in WordPress you will have access to a dropdown list with your Shootitlive project and videos to quickly embed.
 More info at https://wordpress.org/plugins/shootitlive/

 Shootitlive WordPress plugin is based on the step-by-step guide at http://shared.shootitlive.com/escenic/index.html